getazureready/sappwrpltintpvt/Lab 4/Lab 4  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

     <img src="./media/image82.png"
 style="width:6.26806in;height:2.44722in" />

-10. Repeat same process for next output Var2 is created.
+10. Repeat the same process for the next output Var2 is created.

     <img src="./media/image83.png"
 style="width:4.51706in;height:2.6669in" />